markovd18/search-engine/README.md

 ### 4. Presenting the interface
 After all the previous steps, the user is presented with the previously mentioned CLI that allows them to interact with the application.

+## Indexing custom articles
+It is possible to index custom documents that comply by the expected format.
+All you need to do is simply add your documents to the `storage` directory.
+Next time you run the application, it will load your stored documents and index them.

 ## Building from sources
 To build the executable from sources, set the working directory to the root of the project and run